 PatentAdvisor can help users identify actions they can take to avoid office actions and prosecute more efficiently, however not all office actions are avoidable.
 When a patent application is rejected by a patent examiner, the PatentOptimizer Office Action Response (OAR) tool can help users develop rebuttals to successfully overcome the rejection.
 By tapping into USPTO patent records and evaluating the rejection that is being faced, the OAR tool can identify arguments that have been successful against similar rejections in previously prosecuted patent applications.
 Users can then use the OAR tool to generate a response draft that includes arguments that have been tried and proven.

 Research, drafting and prosecution are the cornerstones of the patent process, and TotalPatent One, PatentAdvisor and PatentOptimizer make up the foundation of optimal patent strategies.
-Users who leverage multiple tools at each stage yield better results throughout the patent process.
+Users who leverage multiple tools at each of the stages of patent prosecution yield better results throughout the patent process.
 With more information and insight, patent professionals can navigate the patent process with fewer obstacles and better outcomes.

-Get guidance on how to write a patent application of optimal quality with LexisNexis PatentOptimizer® patent claim analysis and patent writing software.
-Access the
+Get guidance on how to write a patent application of optimal quality with PatentOptimizer.